emmanuelmurrayleclair/JMP/Data Collection/Tutorial.md

 ## Part A: Access and clean the Public ASI <a name="partA"></a>

-Upon performing this step, you will obtain a clean Stata dataset titled.
+Upon performing this step, you will obtain a clean Stata dataset titled **ASI_Clean.dta**

 ### A.1 Preliminaries <a name="preliminaries"></a>